OBLIGATIONS AND RIGHTS OF A TAXPAYER

 6. Commissions – 5%

-Please see the column on offences and penalties for breach of tax obligations.
+Please see the column on offences and penalties for sanctions for breach of tax obligations.

 A right is a recognized and protected interest the violation of which is a wrong.
 It is a legally enforceable claim.
 The under-listed are rights, which are easily deducible, of the taxpayer.